What is AntiVEGF therapy used for?

-AntiVEGF therapies have been used to treat retinal conditions for the last few years, and have revolutionised the vision and lives of many patients.
+AntiVEGF therapies have been used to treat retinal conditions for the last few years, revolutionising the vision and lives of many patients.

-In several common retinal conditions (such as Wet AMD, Diabetic Macular Oedema, Retinal Vein Occlusion and Myopic Degeneration), there is bleeding or leaking from abnormal or damaged retinal blood vessels, that causes damage to the retinal photoreceptors, leading to impaired vision.
+In several conditions such as; Wet AMD, Diabetic Macular Oedema, Retinal Vein Occlusion and Myopic Degeneration, there is bleeding or leaking from abnormal or damaged retinal blood vessels.

-AntiVEGF therapies work by targeting these abnormal blood vessels, and reducing or stopping the bleeding and leakage that can occur.
-This typically results in prevention of further loss of vision, and can also lead to improve vision.
+AntiVEGF therapies work by targeting these abnormal blood vessels, reducing or stopping the bleeding and leakage that can occur.
+This typically results in prevention of further loss of vision, and can also lead to improved vision.

 There are currently 3 types of AntiVEGF therapy: